Innovative Plant Protection Systems

 Managing Phytophthora Diseases

 There are more than 60 described species of Phytophthora and all known species are plant pathogens.
-Each species can cause disease in from a few to over a 1000 different plant species.
+Each species can cause disease in from a few to over 1000 different plant species.
 Hence, there are a few thousand diseases in a wide range of plants caused by the various species within the genus Phytophthora.
 Each of these diseases will have its own characteristics, which makes it difficult to generalize disease-control methods.
 However, it is important to understand the most common contributing factors that underpin the control of phytophthora diseases.
 Only an in-depth understanding of these underlying factors, coupled with a detailed understanding of the agronomics of the crop will allow one to develop effective, integrated disease control methods.
 The aim of this chapter is to provide an underlying basis for disease control by discussing a wide range of management practices available under the following headings: cultural practices, resistance breeding, biological control, fungicides, and phosphonates.

 Read More Diversity and Management of Phytophthora in Southeast Asia